 As long as you have good landing options, never give up

 There were sea breeze front clouds just to the south, and some birds milling around over the stubble fields over the back hill, so I took a low level glide towards them.
 It was the only chance of getting up, and if I didn't work I'd just have a short walk back.
 Since my kit is quite light, and I quite like walking anyway!

-Being patient is often the difference between landing and staying up
+Patience is often the difference between landing & staying up

 Move to the best lift if it's within reach